-If you are looking at buying a home that has a swimming pool, you should get a pre-purchase pool inspection alongside your pre-purchase building and pest inspection.
+If you're looking at buying a home with a swimming pool, it's a good idea to get a pre-purchase pool inspection alongside your building and pest inspection.

-If you are pool is compliant, you will be given a pool safety certificate, also called Form 28.
+If your pool is compliant, you will be given a pool safety certificate, also called Form 28.

 For the seller

 You can access your pool safety certificate through the pool register website.
 If you have a pool safety certificate, you must provide it to the buyer.